 "My turn!"
 Tucker laughed, pounding his chest.
 "As you all probably know, I'm great with technology."

 The African American punched her arm playfully.
 "What you don't know is that I'm the best shot out of the three of us.
 I can hit any target within the range of 100-300 ft depending on the type of gun."

 Devon, understanding how difficult that is, whistled.
 "Duuude, that's hella far," he exclaimed, impressed.

 Tuck beamed.
 "I know.
 My weakness would be physical activity.
 I've gotten better over the years, but I'm not even close to Sam or even Danny's level."

 "What do you mean even my level?"
 Danny complained.

 The techno-geek placed a comforting hand on his best friends shoulder.
 "Sorry dude, Sam's still got you beat."

 Danny groaned.
 "I know.
 It doesn't make sense."

 "Excuse me?
-I'm right here," Sam commented dryly.
+I'm right here," Sam commented dryly, turning back to the class.
 "My strengths are physical activity and flexibility.
 Similar to Kim, I sometimes let my temper get out of control."

 "That's an understatement," muttered Dash, echoing Sam's earlier words as he recalled the few times the goth punched him when he picked on Danny.